 The marginalised nature of the vast majority of PLHA, for example their status as men who have sex with men, and the need to protect such individuals from discrimination has led to a plethora of legislation.
 This emanates from a variety of sources: international, European and domestic.
 Whilst each has at its heart the objective of protecting PLHA from discrimination the collective result is a multifaceted collection of various pieces of legislation, often overlapping and sometimes contradictory.

 From a specifically legal perspective, HIV and AIDS have provoked a range of interventions.
 In some countries, PLHA benefit from general anti-discrimination legislation.
 By way of example, in the Netherlands and Latvia, PLHA benefit from the general constitutional prohibition of discrimination.
-In others anti-discrimination provisions expressly refer to

-HIV/AIDS as a separate protected status or are included in special laws dealing with the prevention and control of HIV.
+In others anti-discrimination provisions expressly refer to HIV/AIDS as a separate protected status or are included in special laws dealing with the prevention and control of HIV.
 In others still, PLHA are protected under disability laws which either expressly include HIV in the definition of a disability or have been interpreted to that effect.
-By way of example, in the United Kingdom paragraph 6 to Schedule 1 of the Equality Act 2010 states that HIV is deemed to be a disability.

-As such the EU, its institutions and Member States are faced with a quandary as to the exact definition, description and classification of HIV.
-This paper will now identify and analyse the overlapping legal frameworks and definitions facing the CJEU when asked to decide cases involving unlawful discrimination directed towards individuals with disabilities and, in particular, PLHA.
-It will then proceed to examine the emerging jurisprudence of the CJEU in this area before examining the possible implications of recent decision for PLHA.
+As such, the EU, its institutions and Member States are faced with a quandary as to the exact definition, description and classification of HIV.
+This paper will now identify and analyse the overlapping legal frameworks and definitions facing the CJEU when asked to decide cases involving unlawful discrimination directed towards individuals with disabilities and in particular PLHA.
+It will then proceed to examine the possible implications of the HK Danmark (Ring and Skouboe Werge) in relation to PLHA before, briefly, identifying possible unintended consequences of the law in relation to PLHA.